oroinc/documentation/backend/entities-data-management/workflows/configuration-reference.rst

 Configuration must be placed into the Resources/config/oro/workflows.yml. file.
 For example, `src/Acme/DemoWorkflowBundle/Resources/config/oro/workflows.yml`.

 The configuration file can be split into parts.
 All included parts must be placed under the imports section.
-Imports may be used in any part of the workflow configuration.
+Imports may be used in any part of the workflow configuration.f

 **Example - workflows.yml**